coverclock/coverclock/README.md

 In the event of his death, John's GitHub successor is his friend and colleague Matt Kocsis <https://github.com/mkocsis>.

+# Certifications

+John has been through the SSBI (a.k.a.
+Tier 5 or T5) process more than once.

 # Links

 Contact: <mailto:coverclock@diag.com>